CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 # Unit / Automated Testing

 The project has unit tests for all critical classes and methods.
 [CI Actions](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/runs/8023466793?check_suite_focus=true) are enabled on github repository.
-Reviewer checked the tests in CI Actions and they were successfull without any errors.
-Also, reviver ran tests manually and they completed successfully too.
-Testing instructions should be added to README of the project.
+Reviewer checked the tests in CI Actions and they were successfully completed without any errors.
+Also, reviver ran tests manually and they completed successfully too but testing instructions should be added to README of the project.

 ![](assets/test1.png)
 ![](assets/test2.png)